daveprowse/prom-live/labs/lab-04/lab-04.md

 ## Query the Remote System from Grafana

 Go to your main Grafana browser tab and access the dashboard you created in a previous lab.
+You should have a panel up and running.

 - Create a new query:
   - Click the "Add" button.
   - Select "Visualization".
   - In the query section, click "+ Add query".
   - This time, code the query by clicking the "Code" button.
 Add the following gauge:
     `process_resident_memory_bytes{instance="<ip_address>:9100",job="remote-systems"}`
     > Note: Use auto-completion as much as possible.
+- Run the query.
+- Change the visualization by clicking the "Time series" dropdown menu and selecting "Gauge".
+(When you have an extra minute, take a look at the different measurement types you can select from.)
-- Save the Dashboard.
+- Apply (or Save) the Dashboard.
 - View your results.

 This will create a new panel (graph) where you can view the results.